 There's also a need for dog sitters at campgrounds.
+Here, I'm talking about people who care for your fur babies overnight or longer.
 We stayed in one particular campground for a couple weeks, and then returned there in subsequent years, because they had a pet sitter in the park.
 It made it possible for us to go on side trips for a few days and to take a week's vacation.
 Our critters could have the familiarity of home and be home in their beds at night.
 But, during the day, they had someone come over to feed and care for them.
 And, to give them attention.

 Dog obedience classes and dog training are things you could do at campgrounds and at public venues.
 Until recently, I was under the impression that when you signed up for dog obedience school that it was a class that met regularly, for a specified number of sessions.
 Turns out you can take just one session.

 Every once in a while on an RVing forum, someone will ask about doing dog grooming or bathing dogs at campgrounds.
 There most always is a rash of responses saying why it isn't possible.
 And, then, there's someone who says he does it.
-And a lot of people then usually ask for his schedule or otherwise comment that they need his service.
+And that's followed by people asking for his schedule or otherwise comment that they need his service.

 Some RVers have a career working with dogs at shows.
 They show, judge, or trail.
 They work as handlers and groomers.
 Others work the shows at trade show reps, for dog food companies or other suppliers.

 An animal shelter position is another option.
 This would be particularly good if you have some time to volunteer in exchange for an RV site.
 Though some shelters and rescues do have paying jobs working with dogs, cats, and other animals.